 - Minimum grade point average (GPA) of at least 2.0 in all CSU-transferable coursework.
 While a minimum of 2.0 is required for admission, some majors may require a higher GPA.
 Please consult with a counselor for more information.

 - Completion of a minimum of 18 semester units in an “AA-T” or “AS-T” major as detailed in the degrees section of this catalog.
 All courses in the major must be completed with a grade of “C” or “P” or better.
 (Title 5 § 55063).

-- Certified completion of the California State University General Education-Breadth pattern (2019-20 CSU General Education Requirements ); OR the Intersegmental General Education Transfer Curriculum (IGETC) pattern (2019-20 IGETC Requirements ).
+- Certified completion of the California State University General Education-Breadth pattern (2021-22 CSU General Education Requirements ); OR the Intersegmental General Education Transfer Curriculum (IGETC) pattern (2021-22 IGETC Requirements ).
+For the AS-T in Biology, students may follow the IGETC or CSU GE Breadth for STEM.
+For Environmental Science, students may use the IGETC for STEM in order to meet the 60 transferable units.
 For the most current version of these charts, please consult a counselor.